raspberrypilearning/relax-stretch/en/step_5.md

 ![Making a new variable dialogue box](images/createRepetitionsVariable.png)

-The new variable will now appear in the `Variables`{:class="block3variables"} palette and also in the main stage area.
+The new variable will now appear in the `Variables`{:class="block3variables"} palette and also in the Stage.

-Untick the box next to `repetitions`{:class="block3variables"} in the block palette to remove the variable display box from the stage area.
+Untick the box next to `repetitions`{:class="block3variables"} in the block palette to remove the variable display box from the Stage.

 ![Untick the repetitions variable](images/untickRepetitionsVariable.png)